justinzelinsky/hexify-string/README.md

 However, I noticed a lot of duplicates. (e.g. "he" produces #00ee00 , as does "hel"), so, I decided to rewrite it to have fewer duplicates.

-I convert each character of the string into its ASCII code and then convert that to hexadecimal.

-Then I combine those characters into a new string, pad with 0's if necessary, and then I trim the string down to length 6 by adding each set of two numbers together and concatenating the new results together.

 ## Thanks